“Hey, what are we making this year for our Christmas presents?”

 - Tiles colored with alcohol inks

 - Tiles decorated with Diamond Dotz – patting myself on the back for getting really brave with this one.

 Which was my favorite?
 I can’t really say for sure, but I am totally addicted to making them.
 Here’s my collection so far:

-How to make lantern tile ornaments with stickers and vinyl
+lantern tile Christmas ornaments with stickers and vinyl

 - Stickers – holiday designs, monogram or glitter letters.
 I especially like the three-dimensional stickers like the holly that I used on mine.